ts3448/wcesapi/README.md

-# pces
+# wcesapi (Watermark Course Evaluations and Surveys API"
- A Python wrapper for the Course Evaluations and Surveys API that abstracts the Pandas library
+A Python wrapper for Watermark's Course Evaluations and Surveys API.